teddythinh/Introduction-to-Database/README.md

 ## Introduction:

-This repo contains some of my javascript, html, css code for practicing front-end.
+This repo contains SQL for my course.

 **NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me or open issues to fix these bugs.
 Thank you so much!**